mSvcBench/muBench/Docs/Example.md

 ```shell
 cd MicroServiceSimulator/ServiceMeshGenerator
 ```
-* Edit the input parameters in the top of file `RunServiceMeshGen.py`, if you wish
+* If you want to tune the parameters for the generation of the service mesh, edit the input parameters at the beginning of the `RunServiceMeshGen.py` file:

 ```python
 graph_params_test = {"services_groups": 1,